gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## scanLeft

-Same as `reduce` but it carries over the intermediate steps
+Same as `reduce` but it carries over the intermediate steps.

 **Signature**